Researching Sales Enablement

 Why is Sales Enablement Important?

 Because selling is more challenging and complex than ever before.

 Buyers Are More Informed

-Buyers now can obtain product information without ever talking to a salesperson, embarking on as much as 57% of the buyer’s journey alone before ever speaking to a sales rep. Because buyers are savvier and more educated, they expect salespeople to present them with something new such as information or content they simply can’t get themselves.
+Buyers now can obtain product information, reviews, and pricing, embarking on as much as 57% of the buyer’s journey alone before ever speaking to a sales rep. Because buyers are more educated, they expect salespeople to present them with information that is tailored to their business that will ultimately help them make a purchase decision.

 Era of the Smarter Seller

 Without a customer-centric approach to selling, a sales force will not succeed.
 If a salesperson can’t show how a product will solve a customer's business problems, the buyer will lose interest.
 Sellers must find new ways to engage with their customers.
 They need to apply their product knowledge to customers’ specific needs with detailed product capabilities from the exact perspective of a specific buyer.

 Sales Enablement FAQ

 Sales enablement is constantly evolving.
 Here are common questions to understand why world-class organizations maximize their sales enablement investment.

 What is sales enablement?